Gayatrimurali/scrtyAIcpltagntsdepth/Lab 00/Lab_00_Environment_Setup.md

 ### Task 1: Sign In and Configure Multi-Factor Authentication

-1. Open a browser and navigate to `https://entra.microsoft.com`.
+1. Open a new tab and navigate to `https://entra.microsoft.com`.

 2. On the sign-in page, enter the **ODL User** credentials from the **Environment** tab of your lab environment if prompted:
 	- **Email/Username:** <inject key="AzureAdUserEmail"></inject>